How to Unclog Any Drain: Sink, Toilet And Tub

 Clogged drains happen when debris, grease, hair, and other gunk build up in your plumbing systems.
 Kitchen sinks, toilet bowls, and garbage disposals are common areas where clogged drains occur.
 But you can take steps to help prevent clogged drains in your home.

 One easy DIY natural drain cleaner method is to pour baking soda and boiling water down the clogged drain weekly.
 The baking soda helps scrub away grease, while the boiling water flushes debris.
-You can also mix 1⁄4 cup baking soda with 1 cup vinegar for an easy homemade drain cleaner.
-Simply pour the fizzy mixture down the clogged drain, let it sit for 15 minutes, and then rinse with boiling water.
+Mix 1⁄4 cup baking soda with 1 cup vinegar for an easy homemade drain cleaner.
+Pour the fizzy mixture down the clogged drain, let it sit for 15 minutes, and then rinse with boiling water.

 To help prevent toilet clogs, avoid flushing anything besides toilet paper down the toilet bowl.
-Items like wipes, tissues, and other trash can get stuck and create clogged drains.
+Items like wipes, tissues, and other trash can get stuck, creating clogged drains.
 You can also do regular drain cleaning as preventive maintenance.
 Snaking drains every 3-6 months removes built-up gunk and helps keep your drains free-flowing.
 We advise not to use a chemical drain cleaner for any drain blockage.
-Although they may clear the drain clog, harsh liquid drain cleaner can actually cause more damage to plumbing.
+Although they may clear the drain clog, harsh liquid drain cleaners can cause more damage to plumbing.

 Practising good habits like wiping grease from pots/pans before washing, using drain strainers, limiting food waste in sinks, and avoiding harsh chemicals will also help avoid clogged drains in your kitchen sinks, tubs and other plumbing systems.
 Preventing clogs is much easier than dealing with a backed-up clogged drain!

-Are you more confident about clearing bathroom sinks, toilet, and tub clogs now?
-Go ahead and remove the clog coming in the way of a properly functioning plumbing system.
+Are you more confident about clearing bathroom sink, toilet, and tub clogs now?
+Go ahead and remove the clog impeding a properly functioning plumbing system.

-Get hold of both a cable auger and plunger before attempting the job; you never know which of the two you’ll ultimately need.
+Before attempting the job, get hold of both a cable auger and plunger; you never know which of the two you’ll ultimately need.

 But, if the clog is still stuck, it may be time to consider a licensed plumber.
 If you are in Melbourne, contact the plumbers at WP Plumbing.
 Our drain specialists can unblock your drain in no time so that you can get back to everyday life!

 On that note, we’ll wrap things up.
-Till next time, take care!
+Take care until next time!
 Good luck the next time you unclog a drain!

 Are you tired of cleaning clogged drains each time you wash your dog?
 We are here with tips and tricks to save you from the hassle.